ysunaw/Interactive-Lab-Hub/Final Project/README.md

 ## Reflection

-On the hardware side.
-We spent quite some time figuring out how to make the board and the cutting of the board took an unexpected amount of time because we needed to make two sets of boards, and we have to carve the holes out for each board.
+On the hardware side, We spent quite some time figuring out how to make the board and the cutting of the board took an unexpected amount of time because we needed to make two sets of boards, and we have to carve the holes out for each board.

 On the coding side, we were stucked on how to listen to the channel and update the board in real-time, and ended up using global variable to synchronize the two ends of the system.